 According to legend, an Ethiopian goat herder first discovered coffee growing in the wild.
 Ethiopia’s coffee is brightly acidic and fruit-forward, with a light body and floral notes.
 Kenyan coffee is known for its rich flavor and bright acidity.
 It typically has notes of wine and berries.
 Coffee from Tanzania typically has an intense, berry-like flavor and a medium to full body.
 Like other African coffees, it can be quite acidic.

 All of the products on this list are great examples of African coffees.
-To recap, our top picks are Volcanica Coffee and Cooper’s Cask.
+To recap, our top picks for the best African coffee brands are Volcanica Coffee and Cooper’s Cask.
 There are other roasters out there that make even smaller batches with more experimental roasts, so we like to think of this list as an introduction to African coffee.
 Once you’ve gotten a sense of the flavors, feel free to experiment with other roasters!

 With that being said, it’s hard to know where to start.
 Africa is a big continent that makes a lot of coffee.
 We hope that these reviews help you brew a great cup of interesting, complex African coffee.
 Whether you choose Ethiopia, Kenya, or Tanzania, you’re sure to be amazed!